-I’m addicted to buying all the yummy smelling Bath & Body Works candles and before I knew it, I quickly noticed a collection of empty jars forming.
+I’m addicted to buying all the yummy-smelling Bath & Body Works candles, and I quickly noticed a collection of empty jars forming.

-Instead of tossing my old candles in the trash, I thought, why not turn them into something handy?!
-Such as containers for small bathroom supplies, beauty products, craft supplies, pantry storage – the options are endless!
+Instead of tossing my old candles in the trash, I thought, why not turn them into something handy like containers for small bathroom supplies, beauty products, craft supplies, pantry storage – the options are endless!

 Cleaning them out can be difficult, but I know just the trick! 😉

 The secret to cleaning glass candle jars is to freeze them for at least a few hours.
 Then you’ll be able to use a butter knife and crack the wax easily and remove it.
 The metal wick at the bottom will also come off easily – just get under it with a butter knife and wiggle it off.
 Voila!

 Trash or save the excess wax, it’s up to you!
 As an idea, you could save it and place the wax in your favorite wax warmer.
 I can smell the leftover pumpkin spice already!

 Removing the labels is easier than you’d think, too!

 The best approach to take is to first soak the jars in hot soapy water.
 Then they will usually come off pretty easily.
 If there’s still a little wax residue inside the glass, place it in the microwave for a few seconds to help melt and it will be easier to wipe clean.

 Hip2Save reader, Barb, suggested an alternative cleaning method.
 She puts boiling water in her jars and the heat makes the wax break down and rise to the top.
 When cool, it’s easy to remove the floating disk of wax!